-Everyone may vote by mail in the September 1, 2020 primary and the November 3, 2020 general election.
+Everyone may vote by mail in the November 3, 2020 general election.

 You may track your ballot at https://www.sec.state.ma.us/wheredoivotema/track/trackmyballot.aspx .
 If your application is marked as “Pending,” that means your application has been received and your ballot will be mailed out as soon as it is ready.
 If the website can’t find a record for you, that may mean that your application hasn’t been received yet and you should call your local election office.

-Apply for the September and November Vote By Mail Ballots
+Apply for the November Vote By Mail Ballot

-Applications from the Secretary of State: All registered voters have been mailed an application to request a Vote By Mail ballot for the September and November elections.
+Applications from the Secretary of State: If you applied to vote by mail for the Primary, and checked off the general election box, then you should be all set.
+If you did not do either of these things, you will be sent another application to vote by mail.
 You must be registered to vote in order to request a mail-in-ballot.
 If you would like to register to vote or check your registration status, click here.

-- The deadline for the November 3 general election is Saturday, October 24
+- The deadline to apply for the November 3 vote-by-mail ballot is Saturday, October 24

 Download Application: You can request mail in ballots by downloading an application at https://www.sec.state.ma.us/ele/elepdf/2020-Vote-by-Mail-Application.pdf.
 Print and send the completed application to the local election official at your city or town hall.
 Locate your town hall at https://www.sec.state.ma.us/ele/eleev/ev-find-my-election-office.htm.